The Port of Stavanger, Norway

 OUR FAVOURITE THINGS TO DO

-We have been to this port twice so far and enjoyed it each time – although the weather was better on our first visit.
+We have visited this port several times and enjoyed it each time.
 The old town is a delight to walk around, if a little steep for some.
 Very pretty and picturesque.

 We have experienced local hostelries and a lovely coffee shop that served the most delicious waffles.
 It’s good to seek out such places.